St-vn/roblox-scripting/README.md

 ### 1.3 Variables

 Variables, unlike in algebra are defined by you.
-You use variables to avoid repeat the same tasks to get the same values..
+You use variables to avoid repeat the same tasks to get the same values.
 ```lua
 local variable = "hi"
 print(variable) -- hi